 Oath Keepers responded and were stationed in Granbury, Texas, outside Lift the Bar gym, supposedly to “protect” the owner from arrest for violating COVID-19 orders.
-Rhodes, in a blogpost posted to the group’s website, claimed authorities “backed off” once they knew Oath Keepers and others had shown up.
+Rhodes, in a blog post on the group’s website, claimed authorities “backed off” once they knew Oath Keepers and others had shown up.

-Oath Keeper member and tattoo shop owner, Roberto Minuta, requested the group’s presence for the reopening of his business.
-In response, the group posted a call to action on their website.
-A handful of members, including Rhodes, showed up in Newburgh, New York on May 30, 2020, to support Minuta.
+Oath Keeper member and tattoo shop owner Roberto Minuta requested the group’s presence for the reopening of his business.
+In response, the group posted a call to action on its website.
+A handful of members, including Rhodes, showed up in Newburgh, New York, on May 30, 2020, to support Minuta.

 In June 2020, a police officer who was on duty and policing a George Floyd protest in Costa Mesa, California, was caught donning a Three Percenter patch with the words “Oath Keeper.”
 This is one example of a larger trend and strategy among antigovernment extremist groups to recruit and infiltrate law enforcement and military organizations.

-Throughout his presidency, Stewart Rhodes and the Oath Keepers fully embraced Trump, and with help from Infowars host Alex Jones, increasingly promoted far-right conspiracies as the 2020 election approached.
-The group even ventured into QAnon territory, adopting and circulating QAnon-related conspiracies on their website.
+Throughout his presidency, Oath Keepers fully embraced Trump, including Rhodes, who was seated in the VIP section at Trump’s 2019 rally in El Paso, Texas.
+With help from Infowars host Alex Jones, the group increasingly promoted far-right conspiracies as the 2020 election approached.
+They even ventured into QAnon territory, adopting and circulating QAnon-related conspiracies on their website.
 In the run up to the election, the group openly posted about plans to go to polling locations to stand up against and protect voters from anti-Trump left-wing groups.

 In April 2009, Daniel Knight Hayden, an Oklahoma man who identified himself as an Oath Keeper, was arrested after tweeting messages threatening to attack officials in Oklahoma state on April 15, “Tax Day.”
 Hayden later received an eight-month prison sentence.

 In January 2010, Charles Dyer, an ex-Marine and rising member of the Oath Keepers, was arrested for raping his 7-year-old daughter.
-After failing to appear for his trial, Dyer fled Oklahoma as a fugitive, leading police on a multi-state chance that ended with his capture in Houston, Texas.
+Antigovernment rhetoric energized his defense and underpinned his lack of cooperation in the case.
+After failing to appear for his trial, Dyer fled Oklahoma as a fugitive, leading police on a multi-state chase that ended with his capture in Houston, Texas.
 Dyer was extradited back to Oklahoma and subsequently sentenced to 30 years in prison.